EXT. CITYSCAPE — DAWN

-The gust slows to a murmur as we gradually descend — soon finding ourselves floating over the chimneys and gardens of a residential neighborhood — then dies completely as the camera cuts to ground level, leaving only silence.
-It’s as if we’re being let in on a secret, that magic moment before the world wakes up: a pristine terrace where the children have left their hopscotch chalk from the day before; a dog slumbering in the shade of the porch.
-Even the birds seem to be sleeping in, not daring so much as a chirp.
+The gust slows to a murmur as we gradually descend — soon finding ourselves floating over the chimneys and gardens of a residential neighbourhood — then dies completely as the camera cuts to ground level, leaving only silence.
+It’s as if we’re being let in on a secret: that magic moment before the world wakes up; a pristine terrace where the children have left their hopscotch chalk from the day before; a dog slumbering in the shade of the porch.
+Even the birds seem to be sleeping in, not offering so much as a chirp.

-Then, out in the distance, we think we hear something: a remote rhythm floating on the breeze.. but no — it’s there — a barely audible tapping, like a tiny pick chipping away at the silence.
+Then, out in the distance, we think we hear something — a remote rhythm floating on the breeze… Yes — it’s there — a barely audible tapping, like a tiny pick chipping away at the silence.

-We’re airborne once more, following the volume of the beat like a river to the source.
-With every street we pass it becomes more defined, more pure, deeper.
-What was initially a hollow 126 bpm drum loop has evolved into a complex composition, a strangely familiar synth line now whistling its way over the wind…
+We’re airborne once more, following the volume of the beat like a river to its source.
+With every street we pass it becomes more defined.
+Deeper.
+Purer.
+What was initially a hollow 126 BPM drum loop has soon evolved into a complex composition — a strangely familiar synth line now whistling its way over the wind…

 Curiosity turns to compulsion as the 21st century siren song draws us ever closer.

 We edge closer and closer until we’re at the mouth of the maddening rhythm.
-There are no signs of life from within, just a smell of death.
+There are no signs of life from within, just a smell of decay.

 We cross the threshold.

 Empty cans, bottles and cigarette butts litter the hall.
 A picture frame lies smashed on the ground.
-Something happened here.
+Something has happened here.
 Something big.
 Down the hallway, on the right, a door lies slightly ajar, the music pumping from within.
 The heart of the beast.
 The beat continues to build as we creep along, slowly pushing open the door to reveal a party-totalled room.
-Unconscious bodies lie sprawled on the floor like casualties of some great battle, the surrounding cans and bottles their fallen arms.
-In the centre of the room there is a table, two topless men sat at either end, staring fiercly at one another.
+Unconscious bodies lie sprawled on the floor like casualties of some great battle, the surrounding cans and bottles their fallen weapons.
+In the centre of the room there is a table with two topless men sat at either end, staring fiercely at one another.
 The last warriors left.